absmach/magistrala-docs/docs/dev-guide/edge.md

 - `subtopic` - messages will be published to MQTT topic `<mqtt_topic>/<subtopic>/<nats_subject>`, where dots in nats_subject are replaced with '/'
 - `workers` - specifies number of workers that will be used for message forwarding.
 - `type` - specifies message transformation:
   - `default` is for sending messages as they are received on the Message Broker with no transformation (so they should be in SenML or JSON format if we want to persist them in Magistrala in cloud).
-If you don't want to persist messages in Magistrala or you are not exporting to Magistrala cloud - message format can be anything that suits your application as message passes untransformed.
+If you don't want to persist messages in Magistrala or you are not exporting to Magistrala cloud - message format can be that which that suits your application as message passes untransformed.
   - `mfx` is for messages that are being picked up on internal Magistrala Message Broker bus.
 When using `Export` along with Magistrala deployed on gateway ([Fig. 1][back-to-edge]) messages coming from MQTT broker that are published to the Message Broker bus are [Magistrala message][protomsg].
 Using `mfx` type will extract payload and `export` will publish it to `mqtt_topic`.
 Extracted payload is SenML or JSON if we want to persist messages. `nats_topic` in this case must be `channels`, or if you want to pick messages from a specific channel in local Magistrala instance to be exported to cloud you can put `channels.<local_magistrala_channel_id>`.

 Before running `Export` service edit `configs/config.toml` and provide `username`, `password` and `url`

-- `username` - matches `thing_id` in Magistrala cloud instance
+- `username` - matches `client_id` in Magistrala cloud instance
-- `password` - matches `thing_secret`
+- `password` - matches `client_secret`
 - `channel` - MQTT part of the topic where to publish MQTT data (`channel/<channel_id>/messages` is format of magistrala MQTT topic) and plays a part in authorization.

 If Magistrala and Export service are deployed on same gateway `Export` can be configured to send messages from Magistrala internal Message Broker bus to Magistrala in a cloud.
 In order for `Export` service to listen on Magistrala Message Broker deployed on the same machine Message Broker port must be exposed.
 Edit Magistrala [docker-compose.yml][docker-compose].
 Default Message Broker, NATS, section must look like below: